Myorignl/Final_Project-/README.md

 Extended Ambulance Patient Offload Times create idle ambulances that could be needed for emergencies on the road but are instead waiting for their patient to be placed in an ED bed.
 When an ambulance crew is awaiting placement, they are unable to respond to another emergency call.
 There are numbered ambulance resources for Sacramento County and lack of unit availability due to APOT translates into longer EMS responses to the detriment of the community.

+### Data Set

+The data selected for this project was obtained from Sacramento County Emergency Medical Services Agency.
+Data is obtained from records created by transpoting ambulance crew and submtted to a patient data repository for the state of California.
+The data set includes the following data points :

+  - Destination Hospital identifier
+  - Destination Hospital location Latitude and Longitude
+  - Date/Time Timestamp of Occurrence
+  - Ambulance Patient Offload Time (APOT)
+  - Impression (Paramedic Impression of Patient Medical Complaint) depicted as [ICD-10 code](https://www.icd10data.com).
+An ICD-10 code is is a classification system       of diagnosis codes representing conditions and diseases, related health problems, abnormal findings, signs and symptoms, injuries, and external causes of injuries     and diseases.
+  - Ambulance Agency Identifier
+  - Ambulance Unit identifier
+  - Postal Code of Where call was Originated

 ### Audience

 * Hospital staff and Ambulance Drivers.

 ### Dataset Questions

-  - Which impressions (Paramedic Impression of Medical Complaint)  has the longest/shortest APOTs?
+  - Which impressions (Paramedic Impression of Patient Medical Complaint) has the longest/shortest APOTs?
 (Overall and by Hospital codes)
   - Which Postal Codes have the highest/lowest rates of which impressions?
   - Which Postal Codes utilize ambulance transports to the ER the most in 2017-2022?
   - Wait times per hospital by date/time